spack/spack/lib/spack/docs/packaging_guide.rst

 installed.
 The goal is to provide a mechanism for gaining confidence that packages work as installed **and** *continue* to work as the underlying software evolves.
 Packages can add and inherit stand-alone tests.
-The `spack test`` command is used to manage stand-alone testing.
+The ``spack test`` command is used for stand-alone testing.

 .. admonition:: Stand-alone test methods should complete within a few minutes.

     Execution speed is important since these tests are intended to quickly assess whether installed specs work on the system.
-Spack CI cannot spare resources for more extensive testing of packages included in the CI stacks.
+Spack cannot spare resources for more extensive testing of packages included in CI stacks.

     Consequently, stand-alone tests should run relatively quickly -- as in on the order of at most a few minutes -- while testing at least key aspects